Write amplification: Secure erase

 The ATA Secure Erase command is designed to remove all user data from a drive.
 With an SSD without integrated encryption, this command will put the drive back to its original out-of-box state.
 This will initially restore its performance to the highest possible level and the best (lowest number) possible write amplification, but as soon as the drive starts garbage collecting again the performance and write amplification will start returning to the former levels.
 Many tools use the ATA Secure Erase command to reset the drive and provide a user interface as well.
 One free tool that is commonly referenced in the industry is called HDDerase.
 GParted and Ubuntu live CDs provide a bootable Linux system of disk utilities including secure erase.

 Drives which encrypt all writes on the fly can implement ATA Secure Erase in another way.
 They simply zeroize and generate a new random encryption key each time a secure erase is done.
-In this way the old data cannot be read anymore, as it cannot be decrypted.
+In this way the old data cannot be read any more, as it cannot be decrypted.
 Some drives with an integrated encryption will physically clear all blocks after that as well, while other drives may require a TRIM command to be sent to the drive to put the drive back to its original out-of-box state (as otherwise their performance may not be maximized).

-ATA Secure Erase – failure to erase data

-Some drives may either completely or partially fail to erase the data with the ATA Secure Erase, and the data will remain recoverable from such drives.